 Coming up with catchy blog names can be a huge pain in the neck.
-Even after spending hours brainstorming and sifting through ideas, many people find it difficult to find names that perfectly captures the essence of their blog.
-Even harder still is making sure that your blog name ideas are memorable and effective.
+Even after spending hours brainstorming and sifting through ideas, many people find it difficult to find names that perfectly captures the essence of their blogs.
+Even more difficult is choosing a name that’s memorable for your audience.

-Of course, there are always tips and tricks that you can use to help you narrow down your options.
-Catchy blog names typically follow a few basic principles.
-Keeping these principles in mind will help you find that catchy blog name you’ve been looking for.
+Here are always tips and tricks that you can use to help you narrow down your options.

-So, how do we come up with blog name ideas?
+How to come up with a blog name

 Let’s look at some practical examples of what I’m talking about.
 There are literally millions of blogs on the internet that can give you blog name ideas.
 For our examples, we’re going to look at some of the top pet blogs on the internet.